DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 autonomy of knowledge and technology has been their main issue.
 The attempt to resist and subvert the corporate capture of knowledge and skills has thus been the defining novelty of this movement.
-Media-activism, the development of P2P technologies, and also the experimentation of alternative currencies can be viewed as examples of the attempt to re-appropriate the product of knowledge, while the occupation of spaces – the overall process named Occupy – has been the example of a process of recomposition of the erotic body of society trying to conjoin with the cognitive potency of the general intellect.
+Media-activism, the development of P2P technologies, and the experimentation with alternative currencies can be viewed as examples of the attempt to re-appropriate the product of knowledge, while the occupation of spaces – the overall process named Occupy – has been the example of a process of recomposition of the erotic body of society trying to connect with the cognitive potency of the general intellect.

 In the days of Spring 2011, with a group of students and professors of the Academy of Brera, I went to the Milano Stock Exchange building, and